Skip to main content

 Hierarchy of injectors in the Ditsmod application

-Previously in the documentation you might have encountered the following properties of the object that is passed via module metadata:
+Later in the documentation, you will encounter the following object properties that are passed through module metadata:

 Using these arrays, Ditsmod forms different injectors that are related by a hierarchical connection.
 Such a hierarchy can be simulated as follows: